Public administration: International organizations

-The Center for Latin American Administration for Development (CLAD), based in Caracas, Venezuela, this regional network of schools of public administration set up by the governments in Latin America is the oldest in the region.
-The institute is a founding member and played a central role in organizing the Inter-American Network of Public Administration Education (INPAE).
-Created in 2000, this regional network of schools is unique in that it is the only organization to be composed of institutions from North and Latin America and the Caribbean working in public administration and policy analysis.
-It has more than 49 members from top research schools in various countries throughout the hemisphere.
+The Center for Latin American Administration for Development (CLAD), based in Caracas, Venezuela, is a regional network of schools of public administration set up by the governments in Latin America.

 NISPAcee is a network of experts, scholars and practitioners who work in the field of public administration in central Europe and Eastern Europe, including the Russian Federation and the Caucasus and Central Asia.
-The US public administration and political science associations like NASPAA, American Political Science Association (APSA) and American Society of Public Administration (ASPA).
-These organizations have helped to create the fundamental establishment of modern public administration.

-Eastern Regional Organization for Public Administration (EROPA) is a state-membership based organization, open to other organizations and individuals, headquartered in the Philippines with centres and membership organized around the Asia Pacific region.
-EROPA organizes annual conferences, and publishes a journal Asian Review of Public Administration (ARPA).
-It has a number of centres in the region, and assists in networking experts with its members.
+Eastern Regional Organization for Public Administration (EROPA) is a state-membership based organization, open to other organizations and individuals, headquartered in the Philippines with centers and membership organized around the Asia Pacific region.
+EROPA organizes annual conferences and publishes a journal Asian Review of Public Administration (ARPA).
+It has several centers in the region, and assists in networking experts with its members.

 Public management

-"Public management" is an approach to government administration and non-profit administration that resembles or draws on private-sector management and business techniques and approaches.
+"Public management" is an approach to government administration and nonprofit administration that resembles or draws on private-sector management and business techniques and approaches.
 These business approaches often aim to maximize efficiency and effectiveness and provide improved customer service.
-A contrast is drawn with the study of public administration, which emphasizes the social and cultural drivers of government that many contend (e.g., Graham T. Allison and Charles Goodsell) makes it different from the private sector. proposes a positive and negative definitions of public management.
-The positive approach as: "praxeological ana rightful process of public service for citizens for the sake of their and following generations good through strengthening mutual relationships, competitiveness of national economy and practical increase of social utility through effective allocation of public resorurces".
+A contrast is drawn with the study of public administration, which emphasizes the social and cultural drivers of government that many contend (e.g., Graham T. Allison and Charles Goodsell) makes it different from the private sector.
+A positive and negative definition of public management have been proposed.
+The positive approach as: "praxeological and rightful process of public service for citizens for the sake of their and following generations good through strengthening mutual relationships, competitiveness of national economy and practical increase of social utility through effective allocation of public resources".
 Negative approach as: "Fiction, whose aim is the possibility of temporal or permanent appropriation of public goods for the implementation of the particular interests of a narrow social group".
 Studying and teaching about public management are widely practiced in developed nations.